Rating: ★★★★☆ (4/5)

-*I received a physical copy of this book from the publisher.
-This in no way affected my opinion of the book.
+*I received a copy of both books via the publisher and NetGalley in return for an honest review.
+This in no way affected my opinion of the book.*

 Aphrodite Made Me Do It by Trista Mateer

 “Regardless of whether you desire it, love is what sits at the core of the world.
 It is stronger than greed and hate and jealousy and pain.
 What brings us together will always be more powerful than what keeps us apart.”

 A poetry and prose collection that uses mythological goddesses to create a story of self-love and healing.
 I’m a not a massive fan of poetry collections anymore, but something about Aphrodite particularly caught my attention.
 Maybe, I’m just a sucker for mythological goddesses.

 The poetry collection begins with Aphrodite and the author conversing before weaving into different pieces that discussed topics such as body image, abuse and queerphobia.
 I think about stood out the most was how Mateer framed this collection and its narrative.
 The collection flows through Aphrodite’s life, while also mentioning other women such as Medusa and Pandora, intertwining their stories with her own experiences.

 I absolutely loved the illustrations and the designs of the tarot cards.
 I haven’t read anything previously by Mateer, so I don’t know if it’s a common thing, but I wasn’t expecting it.
 So it added such a nice touch to the entire collection.
 I would definitely consider buying a physical copy because of the art.